aadharna/AlphaPuck/README.md

 Port the tensorflow version in OpenSpiel into Pytorch to allow for faster prototyping.

-todo: port againt into puffer
+todo: port az into puffer